mmamontx/ja2-stracciatella-mp/README.md

     - Some the original squares where mercs occur become unavailable for moving to (for the client).
     - Fix the bug when client mercs do not arrive in time and become inaccessible.
     - Fix "burst fatality" crash.
-    - Root-cause: how come the animation is not loaded for the client.
-For some reason the client doesn't have animations in place when the tactical screen is loading.
-By default it causes failure, so there is a workaround introduced that skips the failure and loads the missing animation instead (see the FIXME in Animation_Control.cc).
 - Regular priority:
     - Implement the following RPC actions from the client:
         - Opening doors.